grauschnabel/ikigai-finder/readme.txt

 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Text Domain: wp-ikigai
+Text Domain: ikigai-finder
 Domain Path: /languages

 A WordPress plugin that provides an AI-powered Ikigai Finder to guide users through their personal Ikigai discovery process.

 == Description ==

-The WP Ikigai Finder is a powerful WordPress plugin that uses OpenAI's GPT to help users discover their Ikigai - the Japanese concept for their life purpose.
+The Ikigai Finder is a powerful WordPress plugin that uses OpenAI's GPT to help users discover their Ikigai - the Japanese concept for their life purpose.

 The Ikigai Finder works with a structured, multi-stage approach that helps users explore the four key areas:
 * What you love (Passion)